ryanwong-uk/sky-cat-news/README.md

 ## TL;DR - Status

 * Fully functional.
 More tests to complete before submission.
-* 76 Unit tests for repositories, models, and Ktor API services are done.
+* 80 Unit tests for view models, repositories, models, and Ktor API services are done.
 * 18 Unit tests for RoomDB DAOs are done.
 * News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger a simulated random server response.
 * Story detail screen: on the `FakeDebug` and `FakeRelease` builds, it shows the same layout with random images.